 Charm

 I’m a Haflinger and the perfect size and build for a therapy horse (I’m also pretty handsome–at least everyone says that!).
-I’ve been a stellar trail horse for many years and have a lot of ‘natural horsemanship’ training.
-I arrived recently at Ridin’ High and will be in training to see if I’m a good fit for Ridin’ High.
+I’ve been a stellar trail horse for many years and have a lot of ‘natural horsemanship’ training–now I’m a stellar therapy horse as well!

 Retired Horses